Rogue Valley Street Rods

 Originally established in 1973

 In the early 1970’s the hobby of building street rods, hot rods, and custom cars was growing quickly in the southern Oregon region.
 In response to that growth of interest, several street rod families got together in the fall of 1973 to organize a street rod club.
 The original name of the club was “Medford Roadsters.”
 One of the first priorities was to have a membership drive and let others know of the existence of the club.
 In February of 1974, the members had a small booth at a local car show and were amazed at the number of people who were interested in the club.
 From the small group that started, the club more than doubled its size in three days.
-In April 1974, the members of the club voted to change the club’s name to the “Rogue Valley Street Rods” (RVSR) to more accurately reflect the composition of the organization.
+In April 1974, the members of the club voted to change the club’s name to the “Rogue Valley Street Rods” (RVSR) to reflect the composition of the organization more accurately.
 In those early days, the club was sponsored by Bob’s Drive-In Restaurant in Medford and the club held its meetings in the drive-in’s dining room.
 Hamburgers and french fries were available during the meetings, and the people at Bob’s gave the club many free burger tickets to be given away at various events.

 Some of the club’s early activities included appearances at local parades and rod runs.
 In those days rod runs were weekend campouts hosted by street rod clubs in various cities all over the nation.
 There were also regional and national meets to attend, sponsored by the National Street Rod Association (which, at that time, was restricted to 1948 and older cars).
 Keep in mind that this was before the time of today’s many “Goodguys” events and most of the ones put on today by local business organizations to attract tourist trade.